11 Dangerous Misconceptions about Communications

 - Always stay positive.
-While having a positive and happy brand has become the default for many organizations, sometimes you have to disagree with people or take a stand on a topic that affects or offends a large segment of your market.
+Optimism is awesome, its good for you and practising optimism is important to success.
+However, while having a positive and happy brand has become the default for many organizations, sometimes you have to disagree with people or take a stand on a topic that affects or offends a large segment of your market.
 Avoiding conflict or negative conversations can actually result in tarnishing your brand or hindering innovation.
 Innovation often requires taking risks and risks can result in negative outcomes.
 Employees need to feel comfortable enough to take chances.
 Risk can be the difference between making the mediocre good and the good great.
-Staying positive can also do you harm if your customers expect your brand to take a stance on a social issue.

 - One message fits all.
 If all humans had identical needs, experiences, and aspirations, perhaps one type of communication would be feasible.
 Since we have unique needs or at least groups of people have unique needs, then we have to tailor communications to match our various audiences.
 Not only do people learn and understand things in different ways, they have different expectations and priorities.
 By keeping communication styles responsive and flexible you will be better at getting your message delivered.

 - Any problem can be resolved with effective communications.
-Communications is not a magic wand.
+Communications is not magic.
 There are some challenges that communications simply will not overcome.
 In some situations, the best that communications can do is facilitate interpersonal exchanges and help to make the position of both sides clear.

 - The more communications the better.
 Whether you are talking about interpersonal communications or the media more is not necessarily better.
 If you want press coverage sending countless press releases may only result in reporters learning to ignore your messages.
 Being stingy with knowledge is rarely a good idea if you are trying to influence an outcome, but as with most things, balance is important.
 Measure your responses, take the temperature of your audience to determine if your message is getting through.

 - Good logic makes for good communications.
 This misconception assumes that emotions play no role in communications.
 The reality is that you can get different reactions to the identical message depending on how it’s delivered when it’s delivered, and how you and the recipient are feeling at the time of delivery.
-Think about how effective it is sending a message on a Friday afternoon in the summer.
+Think about how effective it is sending a “get to work” message late Friday afternoon in the summer.

 - Ignore social media in a crisis.
 It’s hard to believe that anyone still thinks they can ignore social media during a crisis, but every year organizations that should know better do.
 Not only do you have to engage on social media during a crisis, you have to do so quickly or risk having your brand negatively affected.
 Being responsive means having a clear policy in place letting employees know what they can and cannot respond to in case of a crisis.
 It also means being available to respond after hours.